Gardening in a Heat Wave: 5 Ways to Garden Smarter, Not Harder

 Despite their growing popularity, native plants can be tricky to find at some garden centers.

-The best places to look for them are typically: local, independent garden centers, online retailers and native seed companies.
+The best places to look for native plants are typically: local independent garden centers, online retailers, native plant sales from nonprofit organizations, and native seed companies.

 3) Plant flowers with different bloom shapes, sizes and heights.